batstateu-is/2025-BatstateU-IS/README.md

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The process of developing and improving our robot would not be complete without encountering difficulties that tested both its mechanical and technical capabilities.
 However, these challenges became a valuable learning experience that pushed us to improve our strategies.
 This section will describe the most significant issues we faced and how we addressed them to improve the robot’s performance and reliability during the Open and Obstacle Challenge.</p>

 ### 5.1.
-Continuous Detection to Single-Instance Detection

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is clear from previous experience with the Future Engineers' Obstacle Challenge that continuous detection, in terms of execution, performs far better than single-instance detection.
-As a result, our team agreed on using continuous detection for reading traffic signs as our initial plant.
-In this strategy, the robot would constantly scan its environment while traveling around the field and responding to its readings.
-However, while we were trying to develop how the self-driving robot will perform this strategy, we have realized that it is not convenient to use.
-This method caused several issues such as delayed responses, overlapping detections, especially when the traffic signs are conflicting in the robot’s field of view.
-These problems led to wrong movements and inconsistent performance in obstacle avoidance.
-We also thought that it would be challenging to modify and troubleshoot the continuous detection program during the actual competition.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To address this, we decided to shift our strategy into single-instance detection.
-With this method, the robot is programmed to recognize and react to a traffic sign only at specific intervals and at a designated spot.
-This made the program easier to manage and debug and the robot can detect the traffic signs more accurately by moving and stopping at specified points.
-It prevented conflicting inputs and allowed the robot to make a clear, one-time decision before moving forward.

-### 5.2.
-Frequent Disconnection of Camera Wiring

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One of the most important components that powers our self-driving robot to function in the Obstacle Challenge is the OpenMV Cam HV Plus.
-Without this, it would be difficult to navigate around the field, making it more prone for mistakes in avoiding the randomly-placed obstacles.
-However, our team encountered numerous times where the connection of the camera was disrupted due to loose connection of wires.
-As a result, the self-driving robot was not able to complete three full laps and suddenly stopped its movement.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From our previous design, we utilized electrical tape to connect the jumper wires attached in the pins of the OpenMV Cam H7 Plus to the wire connected in the SPIKE™ Prime Hub.
-However, this tape — over time — lost its adhesive, which resulted in disconnection and disruption of the camera from sensing and reading the obstacles,  affecting the overall performance of the robot in this challenge.
-To solve this issue, we decided to alter the connection and replace the electrical tape with a heat shrink tubing, which is a type of plastic tubing that shrinks when heated.
-It offers efficient electrical insulation and protection for electrical wires, cables, and other components.
-Additionally, the tubing comes in a range of diameters and colors to suit different purposes and is usually composed of materials like fluoropolymers, polyvinyl chloride (PVC), or polyolefin.
-The process of shrinking occurs when heat is applied to the tubing; thus, we have used a blower for easy accessibility and safety.
-As the diameter of the tubing decreases, it firmly takes on the shape of the wire it is covering.
-This offers a strong defence against physical harm such as bending and breaking of wires, chemicals, moisture, and dust, firmly connecting the wires together and decreases the risk of disconnection.
-This material also creates a protective barrier around wires, preventing short circuits and electrical hazards.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Moreover, we also realized that the pins of the OpenMV Cam H7 Plus were having contact with one another, further disrupting it from functioning.
-Thus, we wrapped electrical tape around the jumper wires connected to the pins to prevent them from touching, as well as to secure the connection.
-This additional insulation helped to minimize the risk of short circuits caused by unintended pin contact, which could otherwise lead to sudden malfunctions or even permanent damage to the camera module.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After reinforcing the connections with electrical tape and heat shrink tubing, we conducted multiple test runs to ensure that the camera functions reliably.
-We observed a significant improvement in the robot’s ability to maintain a continuous feed from the camera, allowing it to detect and avoid obstacles more effectively.
-The robot was now able to complete full laps without unexpected stops, proving that the modifications we made were effective.
+Improper Printing
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Throughout the fabrication process, our team encountered several challenges while 3D printing the custom parts for our robot.
+One of the most common issues we faced was inaccurate measurements that led to misaligned or ill-fitting components.
+Some parts, such as sensor mounts and connector holes, were slightly off by a few millimeters, causing difficulties during assembly.
+These errors often resulted from minor mistakes in scaling or from the printer’s tolerance differences, which we only noticed after testing the actual fit.</p>

+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We also experienced failed and stopped prints, especially during longer print jobs.
+In some cases, prints detached from the build plate or the filament jammed mid-process, wasting both our materials, which can be a little expensive, as well as our time.
+These interruptions required us to recheck the printer’s settings and occasionally restart from scratch.</p>

+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another recurring problem was the wrong alignment of holes and connectors.
+A few designs had holes that did not perfectly match the sizes of LEGO Technic connectors, which forced us to manually adjust the parts using a file or reprint them after correcting the CAD model.
+In other instances, improper dimensions led to overly tight or loose fits—some mounts couldn’t hold sensors securely, while others had excessive gaps that affected the stability of the integration.</p>

+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Despite these setbacks, the challenges taught us the importance of careful calibration and iterative design.
+Each failed print became an opportunity to refine our process and improve the accuracy of our models before printing again.
+These experiences strengthened our team’s problem-solving skills and patience, making the successful prints even more rewarding.</p>

+### 5.1.
+Faulty Power Source
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;During testing, our team also encountered recurring problems with the power source, particularly with the UPS-18650 power module and its connected battery.
+At times, the module would suddenly fail to supply stable power, causing the ESP32 and sensors to shut down unexpectedly.
+In several instances, the 18650 battery itself became partially drained or “dead”, even after charging, leading to inconsistent startup behavior and communication loss between the ESP32 and the SPIKE™ Prime Hub.</p>

 ### 5.3.
 Uneven and Unclean Field

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As previously mentioned, the Obstacle and Open Challenge requires extreme focus in improving the robot’s precision in movement, obstacle detection, and turning.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As previously mentioned, the Obstacle and Open Challenge requires extreme focus in improving the robot’s precision in movement, obstacle detection, and turning.
 However, one of the problems we encountered during testing was the uneven, unclean, and unstable surface of the game field.
 Certain areas, especially near the corners, had noticeable bumps, accumulated dust, gaps, or slight inclines that affected the robot’s movement.
-These surface irregularities caused unexpected tilting, loss of balance, and occasional slipping, particularly when the robot was executing tight turns or moving in a straight path.
+These surface irregularities caused unexpected tilting, loss of balance, and occasional slipping, particularly when the robot was executing tight turns or moving in a straight path.</p>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This issue made it difficult for the robot to follow a consistent path and it occasionally interfered with the camera’s sensing and reading accuracy.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This issue made it difficult for the robot to follow a consistent path and it occasionally interfered with the camera’s sensing and reading accuracy.
 To solve this issue, we performed several troubleshooting and adjustments in the values of our program and we also made structural modifications to improve the robot’s stability and ground contact, such as choosing the best wheels for both the steering and driving mechanism of the robot.
-These changes helped reduce the impact of the uneven field and allowed the robot to maintain smoother, more stable movement during its run.
+These changes helped reduce the impact of the uneven field and allowed the robot to maintain smoother, more stable movement during its run.</p>

 ### 5.4.
 Constant Necessity of Cleaning the Wheels

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;During the whole process, our team observed how the performance of the robot varied significantly on how clean and how dirty the wheels are.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;During the whole process, our team observed how the performance of the robot varied significantly on how clean and how dirty the wheels are.
 When the wheels accumulated dirt, the robot became more prone to drifting, especially during sharp or narrow turns.
 However, when the wheels were too clean, they caused slipping due to reduced friction which led to less reliable movement and poorer traction.
 We considered this as an issue since it is difficult to maintain the robot’s state where it performs well.
 Additionally, with continuous runs, the wheels naturally picked up dust and debris from the surface of the field, gradually affecting the robot’s ground contact and stability.
 This made it harder to maintain smooth and consistent movement throughout each test.
-As a result, we had to frequently check and clean the wheels to reduce the impact of this issue and ensure the robot could perform accurately and reliably.
+As a result, we had to frequently check and clean the wheels to reduce the impact of this issue and ensure the robot could perform accurately and reliably.</p>

 ---